 Love to throw parties or meetings?
 Coordinate every detail for everything from corporate retreats to bridal showers from the comfort of your own abode.
 Of course, the occasional site visit is required for narrowing down the best locations.
 On the other hand, selecting catering, booking musicians, finding bartenders, and monitoring timelines are all more than possible from the comfort of just about anywhere.

-Have a remote career to recommend?
-Tell us in the comments below.
-Ready to take the plunge?
 Shop a few of our favorite remote-workplace essentials below.